ctmrbio/Amplicon_workflows/PiCrust.rst

 ===============================================

-`PiCrust <http://picrust.github.io/picrust/>`_ is a good piece of software for predicting the functional profiles of _bacterial_ communities, based on _16S sequencing_, if _most species in the environment are known_.
-If any of these criteria doesn't apply to your samples (if you used a different gene, if eukaryotes are important, or if >30% of your sequences don't match to the `Greengenes <http://greengenes.secondgenome.com/downloads>`_ database, I can't recommend this approach.
+`PiCrust <http://picrust.github.io/picrust/>`_ is a good piece of software for predicting the functional profiles of _bacterial_ communities, based on *16S sequencing*, if *most species* in the environment are *known*.
+If any of these criteria doesn't apply to your samples (if you used a different gene, if eukaryotes are important, or if >30% of your sequences doesn't match to the `Greengenes <http://greengenes.secondgenome.com/downloads>`_ database, I can't recommend this approach).

 Start by installing PiCrust and the associated libraries as explained `here <picrust.github.io/picrust/install.html>`_.